Prepare Your Document

 ETDs must follow accepted editorial styles.
 Style considerations affect such items as:

 - Figure captions and table title location and format.

 - Citation and reference format and content.

-The Thesis Manual provides guidance regarding the traditional academic style that is generally applicable to ETDs.
+The Thesis & Dissertation Manual (Summer 2019) provides guidance regarding the traditional academic style that is generally applicable to ETDs.
 However, students are responsible for determining if their academic departments or disciplines call for a specific editorial style.
 For example, some ETDs follow the style of respected, scholarly journals well known in the relevant subject matter field.
 Standard editorial styles such as those detailed in the Modern Language Association Handbook, Chicago Manual of Style, or American Psychological Association Manual might be applicable in some fields.
 The Thesis Manual indicates formatting that is not allowed in an ETD, regardless of chosen style.